What is Rolfing?

 Rolfers, or people who are trained in Structural Integration, view the connective tissue as the fabric net supporting the body.
 They concentrate on how the connective tissues in the body are aligned and where imbalances lie.
 These imbalances result as soft tissues become shortened following injury or trauma to the area, through repetitive use of certain muscles, or by always using certain postures.
 By loosening and lengthening chronically shortened connective tissue, Rolfers are able to bring the body into better balance and alignment.
 This improves a client's posture and reduces or eliminates discomfort or pain.

 Not every person needs the same type or amount of Rolfing therapy.
 Advocates say, however, that some form of Rolfing can potentially benefit anyone.
-For more information about Rolfing or to find a nearby certified Rolfer, you can visit the Rolf Institute of Structural Integration website or contact the Rolf Institute at 1.800.530.8875.
+For more information about Rolfing or to find a nearby certified Rolfer, you can visit the Rolf Institute of Structural Integration website.
 For further reading, you can check out Rosemary Feitus's book, Ida Rolf Talks, which discusses the technique.